M-uch/IAC_RISCV32I_Team_23/README.md

 ![Noisy Wave Viewer](Test_Evidence/Pipeline_Performance/noisypipelinewaveform.png)

 Left of the marker is the PDF program before plotting and to the right is during plotting.
 It can be seen clearly that flushes occur very frequently, therefore explaining the loss in performance for our particular program.

-We decided to design our Pipelined processor into multiple modules:

-1. Fetch
-    This includes the modules:
-    - Instruction memory
-    - PC register
-    - PC mux
-    - PC + 4

-    And has the following inputs:
-    - PC Target E
-    - StallF
-    - StallD
-    - FlushD
-    - PCSrcE
-    - clk

-    And has the following outputs:
-    - InstrD
-    - PCD
-    - PC+4D

-2. Decode
-    This includes the modules:
-    - Register file
-    - Extend
-    - CU

-    And has the following inputs:
-    - InstrD
-    - PCD
-    - PC+4D
-    - RegWriteW
-    - ResultW
-    - RdW
-    - FlushE
-    - Trigger
-    - (NOT) clk

-    And has the following outputs:
-    - RegWriteE
-    - ATypeE
-    - ResultSrcE
-    - MemWriteE
-    - JumpE
-    - BranchE
-    - ALUCtrlE
-    - ALUSrcE
-    - Rd1E
-    - Rd2E
-    - PCE
-    - RAE
-    - A0
-    - Rs1E
-    - Rs2E
-    - RDE
-    - ImmExtE
-    - PC+4E
-    - Rs1D
-    - Rs2D

-3. Execute

-    This includes the modules:
-    - 2, 3 input muxes
-    - 2 input mux
-    - PC Targer
-    - ALU

-    And has the following inputs:
-    - RegWriteE
-    - ATypeE
-    - ResultSrcE
-    - MemWriteE
-    - JumpE
-    - BranchE
-    - ALUCtrlE
-    - ALUSrcE
-    - Rd1E
-    - Rd2E
-    - PCE
-    - RAE
-    - Rs1E
-    - Rs2E
-    - RDE
-    - ImmExtE
-    - PC+4E
-    - ALUResultM
-    - ResultW
-    - FowardAE
-    - ForwardBE

-    And has the following outputs:
-    - RDE
-    - RDM
-    - RS2E
-    - RS1E
-    - PCsrcE
-    - PC+4M
-    - WriteDataM
-    - ALUResultM
-    - MemWriteM
-    - ResultSrcM
-    - RegWriteM

-4. Memory
-    This includes the modules:
-    - Data memory

-    And has the following inputs:
-    - RDM
-    - PC+4M
-    - WriteDataM
-    - ALUResultM
-    - MemWriteM
-    - ResultSrcM
-    - RegWriteM
-    - clk

-    And has the following outputs:
-    - RegWriteM
-    - RegWriteW
-    - RDM
-    - ALUResultM
-    - ResultSrcW
-    - ReadDataW
-    - ALUResultW
-    - RDW
-    - PC+4W

-5. Writeback
-    This includes the modules:
-    - 3 input mux

-    And has the following inputs:
-    - RegWriteW
-    - ResultSrcW
-    - ReadDataW
-    - ALUResultW
-    - RDW
-    - PC+4W

-    And has the following outputs:
-    - RDW
-    - ResultW
-    - RegWriteW

 # 3. **Caching RISCV-32I**